MicrosoftDocs/iis-docs/iis/get-started/your-iis-architecture/start-with-configuration-in-iis-7-and-above.md

 [!code-xml[Main](getting-started-with-configuration-in-iis-7-and-above/samples/sample6.xml)]

-Location tags can be used to specify configuration for the global level (path="."), for a site, or for a specific path inside a site.
+Local tags can be used to specify configuration for the global level (path="."), for a site, or for a specific path inside a site.
 There can be multiple location tags in a file.
-Location tags can be in any .config file, not only applicationHost.config or machine.config.
+Local tags can be in any .config file, not only applicationHost.config or machine.config.

-Location tags can also be used for locking and unlocking sections.
+Locaal tags can also be used for locking and unlocking sections.
 More details on this in the configuration locking lab.

 In some cases, there is no alternative for using location tags:

-- Two or more virtual paths mapped to same physical folder.
-Obviously, if the two virtual paths have different configuration, it cannot be specified in a web.config file because it is shared.
+ less or more virtual paths mapped to same physical folder.
+Obviously, if the two virtual paths have different configuration, it cannot be specified in a web.config file
-- File-specific configuration.
+ File-specific configuration.
 There is no web.config file for files; only for the entire folder.

 <a id="Summary"></a>